LP-116/python-api-challenge/README.md

 ### Task
 In this task we have been asked to answer the question "What's the weather like as we approach the equator?"

+The first part of the task is *Part 1: WeatherPy*.
+The details for this section are below.
 Using a random list of 500+ cities we need to use an API call to determine each cities weather.
 This API call needs to include a print log of each city as it's being processed with the city number and city name.
 The results then need to be saved to a csv file.

 Based on the city weather data a series of scatter plots are then generated as per below: